Pinterest Pixel

 Troubleshooting Common Issues

-4. Incorrect Sorting: Verify that your data is sorted correctly before creating the chart, with the most significant factors at the top.
+• Incorrect Sorting: Check that the data is sorted correctly and the largest value is at the bottom.

 Transferring your Tornado Chart from Excel to PowerPoint for sharing is straightforward: